-The group reflected on their takeaways

-from the Projects in Translational Research course:
+The group reflected on their take-aways from the "Projects in Translation Research" course:

-- ► I really believe this course challenged me to think outside of the box and apply new concepts to real-world problems in healthcare. - ► The major takeaway point from this course for me is the need and importance of usability testing in general.
-In healthcare, this is often a neglected tool, and interventions are implemented without any iteration.
+I really believe that this course challenged me to think outside of the box and apply new concepts to real world problems in healthcare.

+The major take-away point from this course for me is the need and importance of usability testing in general.
+In health care, this is often a neglected tool, and interventions are implemented without any iteration.
 This is perhaps why hospitals are stuck with archaic electronic patient records that are extremely difficult to navigate.
-These system inefficiencies can definitely be improved through prototyping, usability testing, and the various design tools we learned through this course. - ► Each group member was invested in the problem.
+These system inefficiencies can definitely be improved through prototyping, usability testing, and the various design tools we learned through this course.

+Each group member was invested in the problem.
 Had we not spent the number of hours doing primary and secondary research, it would have been difficult to pivot.
-Each of my group members brought complementary strengths that we built on....
-I will use the skills I have learned from this course, usability testing with low-fi prototypes, heuristics, and cognitive walkthrough, for the design of future prototypes.
-Working in a group with non-clinician members was very beneficial in understanding aspects that I previously would not have asked related to IT, industry, and administration.
+Each of my group members brought complementary strengths that we built on. ...
+I will use the skills I have learned from this course, usability testing with low-fi prototype, heuristics and cognitive walkthrough for design to future prototypes.
+Working in a group with non-clinician members was very beneficial to understand aspects that I previously would not have asked related to IT, industry and administration.
 In the future, I will seek out non-clinician perspectives.
-I have gained a greater appreciation for the value and the groundwork needed to design a prototype, whether it is a flyer, an application, or a tangible solutions.
-To do this in healthcare to address the real problems is the dream.
+I have gained a greater appreciation for the value and the groundwork needed to design a prototype, whether it is a flyer, an application or a service.